Subfamily Heliconiinae.: A largely pantropical group, with one of the five tribes found in the Holarctic Region.

 Bicyclus sandace (female, underside)

-Bicyclus campina (male, underside)
+Bicyclus campina (male, under and upperside)

-Bicyclus campina (female, underside)
+Bicyclus campina (female, under and upperside)

 Aduse‐Poku, K., Brakefield, P.M., Wahlberg, N. & Brattström, O., (2016).
 Supplemental data S5: Systematic checklist (with complete synonymic listing) of currently known Bicyclus species.